ar-io/ar-io-sdk/README.md

 #### `getInfo()`

-Retrieves the information of the ArIO process.
+Retrieves the information of the IO process.

 ```typescript
 const io = IO.init();